baldwindunn919/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
 Focus on writing clear, maintainable code first.
 Optimize only when necessary and after profiling.
 Remember that understanding and simplicity lead to better long-term efficiency and scalability."

 In more detail, this quote emphasizes that over-concern with optimizing code before it's needed can lead to complex, hard-to-understand solutions, which in turn may introduce bugs and make future development difficult.
 It suggests that a balanced approach should be adopted where one writes clean code initially and then optimizes specific parts based on performance measurements and actual needs, not speculative assumptions about what might be slow.

+# 2024-01-28
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In coding, this translates to writing clean, maintainable code that others (and your future self) can easily understand and modify.
+Always strive for clarity and avoid unnecessary complexity.
+Remember, you're not just writing code for machines but also for humans to read and collaborate on."

+In practice, this could mean using descriptive variable names, breaking down complex functions into smaller, more manageable ones, adhering to established coding standards and patterns, and constantly refactoring to keep your codebase lean and efficient.
+It also highlights the importance of modular design and effective use of abstractions to solve complex problems in a simple, elegant way.